-Some evangelicals would interpret this peace from God as some kind in the clouds, intangible peace.
+Some evangelicals would interpret this peace from God as some kind of in the clouds, intangible peace in your gut.
 A kind of subjective good feeling about your personal relationship with God.
 You can’t quite put your finger on it but you’ve got it (whatever it is).
 However, this line of thought could not be farther from what Paul had in mind.
 The concept of peace is rooted in the Old Testament shalom.
 For Israel, it was a tangible rest found in the promised land when the land flourished and all enemies were subdued.
 And that happened when Israel was living in obedience to God.

 In the New Testament, this concept is developed further during the advent announcement.
-Again I love how the KJV renders this: “[O]n earth peace, good will toward men.”
+Again I love how the KJV renders Luke 2: “[O]n earth peace, good will toward men.”
 There’s a gospel expectancy because the question of how isn’t explicit answered.
 I would like to suggest that this advent proclamation of peace is foundational for Paul’s theology on justification.

 The proclamation that Jesus is king and that he’s come to establish his kingdom is discernibly bad news for rebels who have done nothing but break God’s covenant and reject his precepts.
 But how then does Paul preach this as good news to the gentiles?
 Because he elaborates on the how through out his epistles.
 The clearest example is found in Romans 5,

 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God (Romans 5:1-2 bold mine; see also Colossians 1:19-20, Ephesians 2:13-16, and Ephesians 6:14-15).